Wilson & Webb Patent March 24th 1903

 Allen F. Wilson & John Wesley Webb, Clayton, New Jersey

-Moore Brothers Glass Co. – Clayton Glass Works, Clayton, N.J.
+Moore Brothers Glass Company Clayton Glass Works, Clayton, N.J.

 Provenance: Jerry McCann Collection

-The base is unmarked.
-It is hand blown with a ground lip.
+The jar is hand-blown with a ground lip and has an unmarked base.
 The closure is a shoulder seal with a tinned iron or zinc cap with three indentations pressed into the side to engage three lugs on the neck of the jar.
 The cap is fluted and has a daisy-like pattern around stamped copy reading ‘WILSON & WEBB PAT 24th 1903 CLAYTON, N J.’ The jar is considered extremely rare.

-Two thousand sample jars were made in 1903 at the Moore Brothers plant in Clayton where Allen F. Wilson was a foreman of the pattern department.
+Two thousand sample jars were made in 1903 at the Moore Brothers plant in Clayton, New Jersey where Allen F. Wilson was a foreman of the pattern department.

 Support: Reference to Fruit Jar Annual 2020 – The Guide to Collecting Fruit Jars by Jerome J. McCann